-The ACE Advising Center provides intensive academic and career counseling to students.
-Designed to offer professional guidance in the process of enrollment, from placement testing to career and goal setting, this format offers students a very hands-on approach in their decision-making.
+The ACE Advising Center provides intensive academic and career advising to students.
+Designed to offer professional guidance in the process of enrollment, from placement testing to career services, this format offers students a very hands-on approach in their decision-making.
+The ACE Advising Center is located in Statehouse Hall, Room S145, and houses the following services:

-The ACE Advising Center utilizes data analysis and test scores to direct students toward paths where their interests and aptitude intersect.
-Testing services are available including: CLEP, Compass, a variety of interest inventories, and career exploration.
+Testing Services include data analysis and utilizing test scores to direct students toward paths where their interests and aptitude intersect.
+The testing services available are: CLEP, ACCUPLACER, a variety of interest inventories, and career exploration.

-Tutorial services are available through the Academic and Career Enrichment Tutoring Center on an individual basis for those who have difficulty with instructional materials.
-The tutors work with individuals needing help on an appointment basis.
-The Tutoring Center works to match students and tutors based on subject areas and available times.
-In addition to providing tutoring services, the Tutoring Center offers other resources available to ANC students.
-The Tutoring Center houses books on a variety of subjects-that students may use while in the center.
-Additionally, the Tutoring Center has computers available for ANC students to complete homework or ANC related work.
-Any student needing assistance with his/her classes may contact the Tutoring Center located in Statehouse Hall Room S144 (next to the ACE Advising Center).
+Tutoring Services are available on a study group basis for those who need assistance with coursework and instructional materials.
+In addition to providing tutoring services, computers are available for ANC students to complete homework or ANC related work.
+Any student needing assistance with his/her classes may contact the Tutoring Services located in Statehouse Hall, Room S146 (next to the ACE Advising Center).